www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

 * [ ] Write documentation for all Help actions.
 * [ ] In no-code editor, the list of available functions etc. should be queried from webserver and not be coded into the front end.
   This information should be queried directly from `net.splitcells.gel.constraint.Query`, in order to avoid to code the same list at multiple locations.
-CURRENT
-* [ ] Make solution formatting work.
+* [x] Make solution formatting work.
 * [ ] Document why no-code editor was created.
     * [ ] No need for syntax documentation for simple functions.
     * [ ] Uninformed user can experiment with language and thereby learn it better,